-“Sort of like what we’re looking for,” Borivat replied.
+“Which is just what’s we’re looking for, except not at all,” Borivat replied.
 “How about this one – the roc.
 It’s a large bird, described as being large enough to pick up and carry away an elephant.”

 “That does sound promising.
 What’s an elephant?”
 Doil asked.

-“It’s kind of like a blummox that doesn’t have hair, has really big ears, and much longer tusks and trunk,” Borivat answered absently, peering at the description of the roc.
-“According to this, the roc is only found on a small chain of islands off the coast of Hesterka.”
+“It’s kind of like a blummox that doesn’t have hair, has really big ears, and much longer tusks and trunk – they discovered it on one of the Nycheril expeditions,” Borivat answered absently, peering at the description of the roc.
+“According to this, the roc is only found in the West Elif Islands.”

 “How would one have gotten here?”
 Doil asked.

 “I don’t know.
-But I’m not convinced this is the answer,” Borivat said.
+But I’m not convinced this is the answer,” Borivat said, continuing to read.
 “The roc apparently is a lonesome creature.
 Each one rules over its island alone, and only ventures abroad or interacts with others of its species to mate, after which the female roc will kill the male, and return to the male’s island to lay the fertilized egg, before returning to her own island.”

 “Lovely marital practices,” Doil observed.